ValerioSpagnoli/Monocular-Visual-Inertial-MSCKF/README.md

 ```

 ## Installation
-This project uses Pixi as the package manager and virtual environment manager.
+This project uses [Pixi](https://pixi.sh/latest/) as the package manager and virtual environment manager.
 To install the dependencies:
 ```bash
 pixi install
 ```

+Note: to install Pixi run `curl -fsSL https://pixi.sh/install.sh | bash`

 ## Datasets
 The datasets must be downloaded into the `data/` folder.
 The project has been tested using synthetic and photorealistic datasets from [TartanAir](https://theairlab.org/tartanair-dataset/) and [Pering Laboratory](https://peringlab.org/lmdata/), but it can be run with any sequence of RGB images and ground truth trajectory data (needed to generate synthetic IMU data).